LuciaHarcekova/ai-playground-no-code/triathlon-races-2026/README.md

 ---

 ## 🤖 2.
-Ask Copilot to Generate Page
+Ask Copilot to Generate Single Page Application

 Use this prompt in **Copilot Chat**:

 ```
 Create a new project named "triathlon-races-2026".
 Inside this project, add all necessary resources to build a single web page that displays a table in the center of the page containing the top 1000 triathlon races of different distances for the year 2026.
-The race data should be gathered from search results of triathlon races.
+The race data should be gathered from the search results of triathlon races.
 The table must include the following fields: Race name, Location, Date, Registration link, Price, Difficulty level, Summary/description and any other important details.
 At the top of the table, add a filter for each field.
 Filters should be elegant and expandable, not bulky or overwhelming.